findy-network/findy-network.github.io/content/en/blog/travelogue/index.md

 We noticed that Agency's command-line UI started to be too complicated.
 Go has a clever idea of how you can do services without environmental variables.
-I'm still the guy who would keep with that, but it was a good idea to widen the scope to make our tools comfortable for all new users.
+I'm still the guy who would stick with that, but it was a good idea to widen the scope to make our tools comfortable for all new users.

 Our design idea was to build CLI, which follows subcommands like git and docker